History of African Philosophy

 6. Epochs in African Philosophy

 Various historians of African philosophy have delineated the historiography of African philosophy differently.
 Maggior parte, like Obenga, Abanuka, Okoro, Oguejiofor, Graness, Fayemi, ecc., have merely adapted the Western periodization model of ancient, medieval, modern and contemporary.
 But there is a strong objection to this model.
 Africa, Per esempio, did not experience the medieval age as Europe did.
 The intellectual history of the ancient period of Europe shares little in common with ancient Africa.
 The same goes for the modern period.
 In altre parole, the names ancient, medieval and modern refer to actual historical periods in Europe with specific features in their intellectual heritage, which share very little in common with those exact dates in Africa.
 Esso, così, makes no historical, let alone philosophical sense, to adopt such a model for African philosophy.
 Qui, we have a classic case of what Innocent Asouzu calls “copycat philosophy”, which must be rejected.
 The conversationalists, pertanto, propose a different model, one that actually reflects the true state of things.
 In this model, there are two broad categorizations to wit; Pre-systematic epoch and the Systematic epoch.
-The latter is further divided into four periods, early, mezzo, later and the contemporary periods.
+The latter is further divided into four periods, Presto, mezzo, later and the contemporary periods.

 UN.
 Pre-systematic Epoch